PythonCharmers/python-future/docs/faq.rst

 1. People with existing or new Python 3 codebases who wish to provide ongoing Python 2.6 / 2.7 support easily and with little maintenance burden.

-2. People who wish to simplify migration of their codebases to Python 3.3+, module by module, without giving up Python 2 compatibility.
+2. People who wish to ease and accelerate migration of their Python 2 codebases to Python 3.3+, module by module, without giving up Python 2 compatibility.

-..
-3. People who would prefer to write clean, future-proof Python
-..
-3-compatible code, but who are required to write code that still runs
-.. on a Python 2 stack.

 Why upgrade to Python 3?